kcaj21/Python_Project_Vet_v2/README.md

 Features:

-Adding an animal
-Assigning a vet to the animal from a selection of pre-determined vets updating an animal's details deleting an animal
+Adding an animal, assigning a vet to the animal from a selection of pre-determined vets, updating an animal's details, deleting an animal and viewing vet information
-Viewing vet information

 ![Add Animal](<screenshots/Screenshot 2023-06-14 at 09.25.27.jpg>)
 ![Show Animal](<screenshots/Screenshot 2023-06-14 at 09.26.05.jpg>)